FutureProofHomes/Documentation/docs/index.md

 ## Powering on the Satellite1
 1. Take a USB-C cable and plug one end into the USB socket on the Hat labeled "CORE/ESP".
-2. Plug the other end into a standard USB power supply or a computer. ([Recommended power adapters](recommended-accessories.md#power-supply))
+2. Plug the other end into a USB-C power supply, or a computer. ([Recommended power adapters](recommended-accessories.md#power-supply))
-3. Upon first boot you will see a series of blue LED's count down clockwise as the device flashes the XMOS audio processor chip.
+3. Upon first boot you will see a the blue LED's count down clockwise as the device flashes the XMOS audio processor chip.
 4. Finally the LEDs will begin to sparkle a warm white color.
 Congrats!
 Move to the next step:

 ## Connecting to Home Assistant
 Your Satellite1 arrives pre-flashed with all the necessary firmware to get you up and running quickly.
 You have 2 choices:

-??? abstract "I want to set up via my mobile device & Bluetooth.
+??? abstract "I want to set up via my iPhone or Android device with Bluetooth.
 (Recommended)"

     <!-- <iframe width="560" height="315" src="https://www.youtube.com/embed/yqWX86uT5jM?si=qK_A1XmaSsqYQ9js" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe> -->